2024 NFL Midseason Trade Block: Final Update

 The looming debut of Panthers second-round RB Jonathon Brooks will push Sanders to third on the depth chart in Carolina, as fourth-year RB Chuba Hubbard is also playing well.
 Sanders is playing better than last year, and if the Panthers are willing to eat a couple million of his remaining salary, they could potentially have a market from an RB-needy team.

-Abdullah probably wouldnโ€™t fetch much, if anything, in a trade but heโ€™s a good special teamer and scatback who might be pushed out in Las Vegas if the Raiders elect to evaluate younger options if the season gets away from them.
+Abdullah probably wouldnโ€™t fetch much, if anything, in a trade but heโ€™s a good special teamer and scatback who might be pushed out in Las Vegas if the Raiders elect to evaluate younger options as the season gets away from them.

 Wide Receiver